 The system host could then configure the majority of the FPGA functionality with a partial BIT file downloaded through the PCIe port as shown in Configuration by Means of Standard Bus Interface.
-An example of fast configuration over PCIe is shown in XAPP1338, with an example targeting UltraScale+TM included.
+An example of fast configuration over PCIe is shown in Fast Partial Reconfiguration Over PCI Express Application Note (v1.0) (XAPP1338), with an example targeting UltraScale+TM included.